The Best Pubs in Ballarat

 In the 1860s, Ballarat (Ballaarat as it was spelled then) was home to around 500 hotels.
 Canvas tent, and timber pubs dominated the landscape during the gold rush, with a steep decline in the amount of premises pouring beers declining during the temperance movement, and subsequent introduction of liquor licenses.

-Also Read: The Best Pubs In Country Victoria
+Also Read: The Best Cafes in Ballarat

 There may no longer be 500 pubs in Ballarat, but there are still plenty that have stood the test of time and are still open and pouring beers today.
+These are the best pubs in The Golden City.

-Not to be confused with the Bunch Of Grapes Hotel (I must get to the bottom of that one), The Grapes Hotel in Ballarat’s Golden Point is a must for anyone seeking out that old school pub feel.
+Not to be confused with the Bunch Of Grapes Hotel (I must get to the bottom of that one), The Grapes Hotel in Ballarat’s Golden Point is a must for anyone seeking out that old-school pub feel.
 It’s not a huge pub, but the front bar will make you feel at home, and the bistro serves up some excellent meals.

 There’s also a beer garden set up outside the old bottle-o if you want to take in the magnificent afternoon Ballarat sun.